How to use menstrual cup

 5. The body of the cup may bend or fold slightly inside your body because of pressure.
 It is fine if the rim has completely opened.

-6. Generally, the end of the stem should sit approximately 2 cm above your vaginal opening.
-The positioning varies among different people, it is good as long as you find it comfortable and cannot feel it.
+6. The end of the stem should sit completely inside your vagina, and you should not feel the stem or the cup body poking or rubbing you.
+As the positioning varies, it is fine as long as you find it comfortable and cannot feel the cup.

 Remove: